 - A. The city has adopted local or nationally recognized general standards or formulas relating to dedications and impact fees, as contained in this Chapter, and is authorized to adjust or modify these general standards and formulas from time to time by action of the City Council.
-Such standards or formulas shall be applicable to all owner/developer unless the owner/developer requests the city to implement the provisions of subsections (C) or (D) of this Section.
-If an owner/developer voluntarily accepts the general standards or formulas of the city by proceeding to a hearing before the Planning Commission and/or City Council, the owner/developer shall be deemed to have waived any rights under subsections (C) or (D) and shall be conclusively presumed to have accepted the general standards or formulas or formulas contained in this Chapter. - B. In the event no general standard or formula has been adopted relating to a certain type of dedication or impact fee, the owner/developer may voluntarily agree to comply with the dedication or fee recommended by the city staff, or request a review and determination by City Council in a public hearing.
-Unless the owner/developer affirmatively requests the city to implement the provisions of subsections (C) or (D) of this Section, at the preapplication conference prior to submittal of a subdivision Sketch Plan application, PUD Concept Plan application, or similar application, he shall be deemed to have waived any rights under subsections (C) or (D) and shall be conclusively presumed to have accepted the dedication or fee requirement recommended by city staff.
+Such standards or formulas shall be applicable to all owners/developers unless the owner/developer requests the city to implement the provisions of subsection C of this Section.
+If an owner/developer voluntarily accepts the general standards or formulas of the city by proceeding to a hearing before the Planning Commission and/or City Council, the owner/developer shall be deemed to have waived any rights under subsection C and shall be conclusively presumed to have accepted the general standards or formulas contained in this Chapter. - B. In the event no general standard or formula has been adopted relating to a certain type of dedication or impact fee, the owner/developer may voluntarily agree to comply with the dedication or fee recommended by the city staff, or request a review and determination by City Council in a public hearing.
+Unless the owner/developer affirmatively requests the city to implement the provisions of subsection C of this Section, at the pre-application conference prior to submittal of a subdivision Sketch Plan application, PUD Concept Plan application, or similar application, he shall be deemed to have waived any rights under subsection C and shall be conclusively presumed to have accepted the dedication or fee requirement recommended by city staff.